 The means to exercise ARCO rights, by the law.

 If applicable, the transfers of data to third parties.

 The procedure and means by which the response will communicate to the holders of the data the changes to the privacy notice that he makes, by the provisions of the law.

 In the case of sensitive personal data, the privacy notice must expressly state that it is such data (e.g., health status, religious beliefs, or sexual preference).
 The privacy notice must be made available to the holders through printed, digital, visual, sound, or any other technology, by the following:

 When personal data have been obtained in the physical presence of the data subject, the privacy notice must be provided, clearly and reliably, at the time the data are collected, through the formats through which they are collected, unless the notice has been provided previously.

 When personal data are obtained directly from the owner by any electronic, optical, sound, visual, or any other technology, the person in charge shall provide the owner immediately, at least the following information: identity and address of the owner and purpose of data processing; in addition, he shall also inform him about the mechanisms to consult the full privacy notice.

 If it is impossible to disclose the privacy notice to the holder or if this implies disproportionate efforts in consideration of the number of holders or the age of the data, the person responsible may implement alternative (compensatory) measures, with the prior authorization of INAI.

-INAI will supervise the implementation of the privacy notice by means of random inspections of those responsible for the personal data in order to verify compliance with the law.
+INAI will supervise the implementation of the privacy notice utilizing random inspections of those responsible for the personal data to verify compliance with the law.